-This Tuscan Kale salad with apples and cheese is delicious for an easy lunch, a side for dinner, or it can even be dinner all on its own!
-It's healthy, crunchy, and delicious!
+This Tuscan Kale salad with apples and cheddar is delicious for an easy lunch, a side for dinner, or it can even be dinner all on its own!
+It's healthy, crunchy, and so flavorful!
+It's tossed with a homemade apple cider vinaigrette that provides the perfect acidity to the kale and apples.

 I've been really into this Tuscan kale salad lately.
 Luckily, so has Josh.
-Enough where we've eaten it 4 times in the last two weeks.
 I got this idea for the salad from a dish I had at Flower Child.
 They have a kale salad there that is one of my favorite salads I've ever eaten.
 It is SO good, and it has kale, apples, cheddar, almonds, and some other items.
 However, I kept mine simple (because I'm lazy) and just stuck with the kale, apples, cheddar, and a homemade apple cider vinaigrette.

 What is Tuscan kale?